 Covid-19 Information for Parents

-Please do not visit the school unless you have an appointment as we are minimising visitors to our school site in accordance with Department for Education guidelines.
+Please do not visit the school unless you have an appointment as we are continuing to minimise visitors to our school site.

 If you have any questions, please send us an email at firstname.lastname@example.org.